honzo0481/fixwhitespace/README.md

 # trimwhitespace
 trim whitespace from a file or files in a directory.

-run the tests:
+run the tests in a container:
-> docker run --rm -v $pwd --entrypoint python trimwhitespace -m pytest /code/tests
+> docker run --rm -v $pwd --entrypoint python whitespace -m pytest /code/tests

 run the code:
 >